Are you e-Invoice ready? Get your free compliance assessment in 5 minutesAre you e-Invoice ready?Get Your Score

 Denmark e-Invoicing Guide

-Key facts, deadlines, and compliance requirements for Denmark's e-invoicing landscape.
+Key facts, deadlines, and compliance requirements for Denmark's e-invoicing framework.

 What is e-Invoicing in Denmark?

-Denmark was a pioneer in e-invoicing, mandating electronic invoices for government suppliers as early as 2005 — making it one of the first countries in the world to do so.
-The country's NemHandel infrastructure and OIOUBL format have been cornerstones of Danish digital governance for nearly two decades.
+Denmark was one of the first countries to mandate electronic invoices for government suppliers, doing so as early as 2005.
+The country's NemHandel infrastructure and OIOUBL format have been central to Danish digital governance for nearly two decades.

 Key Deadlines & Milestones

-Denmark's e-invoicing timeline reflects its early-mover status.
+Denmark's e-invoicing timeline reflects its long history with electronic invoicing.
 B2G has been mandatory since 2005, with the current requirement (via OIOUBL on NemHandel) effective since April 2019.
-The planned OIOUBL 3.0 update was cancelled in January 2026.
-Meanwhile, digital bookkeeping requirements for businesses above DKK 300,000 turnover took effect in January 2026.
+The planned OIOUBL 3.0 update was cancelled in January 2026, and in March 2026 Erhvervsstyrelsen published a strategy to replace OIOUBL with Nemhandel BIS 4 (based on Peppol BIS 4 with PINT architecture).
+The migration path includes a release candidate (November 2027 to May 2028), final release (May 2028), Nemhandel BIS 4 becoming mandatory (November 2028), and OIOUBL 2.1 phase-out (by May 2029).
+Digital bookkeeping requirements for businesses above DKK 300,000 turnover took effect in January 2026, and registered bookkeeping systems must support SAF-T 2.0 by January 2027.

 Apr 2019